-In this chapter, we first review the availability of different types of non-compensatory damages under common law and civil law systems.
-We then look at the limitations on the authority of arbitral tribunals to award such non-compensatory damages, before turning to consider the position under international law, and exploring the extent to which moral damages – traditionally considered to be compensatory – are assuming a non-compensatory function.
+In this chapter, we first review the availability of different types of non-compensatory damages under common-law and civil-law systems.
+We then look at the limitations on the authority of arbitral tribunals to award such non-compensatory damages, before considering the position under international law, and exploring the extent to which moral damages – traditionally considered to be compensatory – are assuming a non-compensatory function.
 Finally, we provide some concluding reflections.

-The concept of non-compensatory damages under common law and civil law systems
+The concept of non-compensatory damages under common- and civil-law systems

 Damages as the main form of compensation

 Monetary damages in both the common-law and civil-law traditions aim to compensate the claimant but not to place the claimant in a better position than if the contract had not been breached.